Table of Contents

 Is Printify Premium worth it for Shopify sellers?

 It depends on your order volume.
-The Premium plan offers up to a 20% discount on all products for a monthly subscription fee.
+The Premium plan offers up to 20% off all products for a monthly subscription fee (currently $39/mo billed monthly, or from $24.99/mo billed annually, per mockupmaestro.com).
 Once your monthly product savings exceed that fee, Premium pays for itself.
 Run the numbers for your specific product mix before committing.

 How is Printify's production cost different from Shopify's transaction fee?

 They're separate and charged by different parties.
 Printify's production cost is what you pay to the print provider for making and shipping the item.
-Payment processing fees — usually 2.9% + $0.30 per transaction — are charged by Stripe, PayPal, or Shopify Payments on your store's revenue side.
+Payment processing fees are charged by Shopify Payments (or third-party processors) on your store's revenue side.
+According to qualimero.com, Shopify Payments rates range from 2.4% to 2.9% + $0.30 per transaction depending on plan.
 Both come out of your margin.

 Do I need a paid Shopify plan to use Printify?

 You'll need an active Shopify subscription to connect to Printify.
+Printify's own page notes that Shopify requires a paid plan to sell online, starting at $39/month or $29/month when billed annually.
 Shopify's free trial can get you started, but any store processing real orders needs a paid plan.

 Can Printify automatically fulfill Shopify orders?